1988 Washington gubernatorial election

 The 1988 Washington gubernatorial election was held on November 8, 1988.
 Incumbent Democratic governor Booth Gardner won a second term, defeating Republican state representative Bob Williams in a landslide.
 This election was the first time since 1960 that an incumbent Democratic governor of Washington was re-elected.

-Gardner won the highest share of the vote since Clarence Martin in 1936.
+Gardner won the highest share of the vote since Clarence D. Martin in 1936.
 Gardner's 62.21% of the vote is third-highest of any gubernatorial candidate in Washington's history.
 (Note: Martin received 69.36% in 1936 and Samuel G. Cosgrove received 62.56% in 1908.)